adapt-oa/adapt-oa.github.io/readme.md

-# Adapting to Ocean Acidification
+# Adapting to Ocean Acidification: Regional Vulnerability and Adaptation Pathways